Blakely L. Phillips Philosophy

 My research is about how we know what we want.
 Much contemporary work in self-knowledge ignores difficult cases--cases in which someone does not know what she wants, and cases in which she discovers either unexpectedly or effortfully what it is that she does want.
 I think examining the ways in which we get our desires wrong can tell us what happens when we can and do get them right.

-I am also interested in epistemic injustice in connection to self-knowledge, and in the nature and role of desire and Buddhist philosophy.
-Additional interests: knowing-how, philosophy of language.
+I am also interested in extending virtue-theoretic approaches to epistemology to self-knowledge, and in the nature and role of desire and Buddhist philosophy.
+Additional interests: knowing-how and philosophy of language.